Thesavalamai

 The judgement expanded the applicability of thesawalamai by settling the following points.

 The meaning of ordinary words is question of fact but the meaning to be attributed to enacted words is a question of law: The meaning of the expression "inhabitant of the Province of Jaffna" is a question of law.

-Inhabitant means permanent inhabitant - One who has his permanent home in Jaffna in the nature of a domicile in the Northern ProvinceThere can only be a Sri Lankan domicile and to that extent the term differs from the expression inhabitancy.
-Yet the idea of permanent home underlies both concepts and rules for identifying a person's domicile can be applied to discover whether a family has a permanent home in the Northern Province and hence its members are inhabitants in that Province.
+Inhabitant means permanent inhabitant — one who has his permanent home in Jaffna in the nature of a domicile in the Northern Province.
+There can only be a Sri Lankan domicile and to that extent the term differs from the expression inhabitancy.
+Yet the idea of permanent home underlies both concepts, and rules for identifying a person's domicile can be applied to discover whether a family has a permanent home in the Northern Province and hence its members are inhabitants in that Province.

-There is a strong presumption in favour of the continuance of a domicile of originThere can only be a Sri Lankan domicile and to that extent the term differs from the expression inhabitancy.
-Yet the idea of permanent home underlies both concepts and rules for identifying a person's domicile can be applied to discover whether a family has a permanent home in the Northern Province and hence its members are inhabitants in that Province.
+There is a strong presumption in favour of the continuance of a domicile of origin.

 The Thesawalamai is the personal law of the Tamil inhabitants of the Northern Province.
 It applies to them wherever they are and to their movable and immovable property wherever situated in Sri Lanka.

 For the purpose of deciding on the rights of inheritance to the estate of a deceased husband, the time of his death is the relevant time and not the time of marriage.

 Certain principles of Thesawalamai law are in conflict with international standards relating to equality, such as CEDAW.